bloominstituteoftechnology/web-sprint-challenge-user-interface-responsive-design/README.md

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

 display: block= element is displayed as a block and has a line break before and after the element.
+Also, allows height and width and top/bottom margins to be set
-display: inline- inside the current block on the same line with no line breaks before or after the element
+display: inline- inside the current block on the same line with no line breaks before or after the element and only takes up as much width as possible

 3. What are the 4 areas of the box model?